In This Topic

 Changes the display mode of the active pane to a three-dimensional rendered view of the drawing and the Display tab becomes available.
 See the tutorial on Generating A 3D Image.

-Changes the display mode of the active pane to List View i.e. a listing of all the items currently on the drawing.
-In this view, library items such as cabinets can be added which have no visual representation in the plan, and also items which do not represent any physical items can also be added which allow pricing information to be added which is independent of any specific cabinet.
-All items added up here, even if they are not visible in the plan view, will be included in reports and exported information about the drawing.
+In this view, this includes library items which have no visual representation in the plan can be added.
+Items which do not represent any physical items such as freight etc can also be added, allowing pricing information to be added independent of any specific cabinet.
+All items added here will be included in reports and other exported information about the drawing, even if they are not visible in the plan view.

 The Library Catalog Manager allows the end user to create their own libraries (.qim) using the 'BasedOn' library (.qil) supplied.

-Only available with CabMasterPro and higher.
+Only available with .

 Keyboard Shortcut: F9